archivesatncbs/ethics-law-guidebook/docs/chapter-8-some-frequently-asked-questions-from-archivists.md

-*Covers ethics of access, privacy, consent, triggering information, embargoes, historical value and public interest*
+*This chapter covers ethics of access, privacy, consent, triggering information, embargoes, historical value and public interest*

 This section emerged from workshops conducted in 2022 where archivists were invited to share their learnings from their archives.
 The workshops included open sessions where archivists raised questions on law and ethics from their specific archival environment.
 These included questions on copyright, access and ownership which have been covered in the section on archival law.
 The questions on ethics have been addressed below.
 These are broad approaches that will vary according to the regulatory frameworks and the nature of the material that the archive works with.
 The answers are intended to prompt archivists to think in different directions in weighing decisions that they make about their archives.